5 easy ways to find balance and prevent age-related falls

 Meanwhile, stronger bones give your body a better infrastructure, and reduce the likelihood of any real damage sustained during a fall.

-Getting stronger muscles and bones takes more than one or two quick pointers.
-That’s why I’m saving most of my tips for the second part of this series, devoted entirely to strengthening your bones.
+Getting stronger muscles and bones takes more than one or two quick pointers—that’s why I’m saving most of my tips for part two of this series, devoted entirely to strengthening your bones.

 Practice all these exercises and habits, and you can keep balance problems from interfering with your life.

-And that, after all, is the goal of all wellness in the end.
+After all, that is the goal of all wellness in the end.

 - Healthy Years, “The act of better balance”, December 2015, page 3